mogenslund/liq2/README.md

 # liq2
+:warning:

+UPDATE:
+I have copied the code back to [Liquid](https://github.com/mogenslund/liquid) into a new branch called "liq2".

+Namespaces in the branch have been renamed to "liq" from "liq2".

+I am focussing on documentation, help and stability before merging liq2 into master.

 Hi all

 This repo is a **playground** for trying out different constructs and functions in the process of evolving a **text editor**.